gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Downgrade Attacks {#Downgrade-Attacks}

-The pvalid chunk provides a mechanism for preventing downgrade attacks that detects downgrading attempts between protection solutions and terminates the association.
-The chosen protection solution is the same as if the peers had been communicating in the absence of an attacker.

-The initial handshake is verified before the
-DTLS Chunk is considered protected, thus no user data are sent before validation.

-The downgrade protection is only as strong as the weakest of the supported protection solutions as an active attacker can trick the endpoints to negotiate the weakest protection solution and then modify the weakly protected pvalid chunks to deceive the endpoints that the negotiation of the Protection Operators is validated.
-This is similar to the downgrade protection in TLS 1.3 specified in Section 4.1.3. of {{RFC8446}} where downgrade protection is not provided when TLS 1.2 with static RSA is used.
-It is RECOMMENDED to only support a limited set of strongly profiled protection solutions.
+As long as the Key-management include the ordered list of protection solutions indicators present in the parameter part of the INIT chunk for the SCTP Association in its key-derivation the association will be protected from down-grade.

+In case any key-management do not include the parameter content in its key-derivation down-grade might be possible if that key-management method is selected.
+It is up to endpoint policies to determine which protection it deems necessary against down-grade attacks.

+## Persistent Secure Storage of Restart Key Context {#sec-considertation-storage}

+The Restart DTLS Key Context needs to be stored securely and persistent.
+Securely as access to this security context may enable an attacker to perform a restart, resulting a denial of service on the existing SCTP Association.
+It can also give the attacker access to the ULP.
+Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.

+When it comes to how to realize persistent storage that is highly dependent on the ULP and how it can utilize restarted SCTP Associations.
+One way can be to have an actual secure persistent storage solution accessible to the endpoint.
+In other use cases the persistence part might be accomplished be keeping the current restart DTLS Key Context with the ULP State if that is sufficiently secure.

 # Acknowledgments

-   The authors thank Michael Tüxen for his invaluable comments helping to cope with Association Restart, ASCONF handling and restructuring the Protection Operator architecture.
+The authors thank Hannes Tschofenig and Tirumaleswar Reddy for their participation in the design team and their contributions to this document.
 We also like to thank Amanda Baber with IANA for feedback on our IANA registry.